BigRedCoding/FinalProject/README.md

 ### **`DEPLOYMENT:`**

-### THIS IS NOT COMPLETENPM

-### This website is desployed on GitHub at the following link: [here](https://bigredcoding.github.io/se_project_react/)

-### I have recently updated this site to be reliant on a custom backend server I've created.
-In this project's "api.js", there is a variable called "baseUrl" and it is set to a local address that is targeted when the server is ran with the command "npm run dev."
-You can find this custom server at the following link: [here](https://github.com/BigRedCoding/se_project_express)
+### This website can be accessed at the following link: (https://www.newsexplorer.justlearning.net/).
+Note, some service providers might block this because justlearning.net is a public domain, which could be used by hackers to create ficticious sites and attack people.
+On Spectrum, I had to temporarily turn off the Security Shield.

+### Both the frontend and backend files can be accessed here (https://github.com/BigRedCoding/FinalProject).
+These can be downloaded and ran locally.
+When you're in VS Code, using "npm install" for dependecies and "npm run dev" on both should allow local use.

 ================================================================================================